MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/privacy/essential-services.md

 - **PipelineInfo_ClientIp** - The first 3 octets of the IP address

 - **SessionId** - The identifier for the session.

+### configuration.preference

+This event is logged whenever Microsoft AutoUpdate encounters an issue with preferences.
+The data will be used to determine extent of issues caused by clients incorrectly setting applications dictionary.

+The following fields are collected

+- **Payload** - Static text.

 ### configuration.systemVersion